simon-ritchie/apysc/docs_src/source/mouse_event_common.md

 These interfaces can unbind the single handler setting (remove binding setting).

-For example, the following code will unbind the click event, so the handler function will not be called.
+For example, the following code unbinds the click event, so the interface doesn't call the handler function.

 ```py
 # runnable